Skip to main content

 yarn add @baeta/auth

-Basic Setup
+Basic setup

-1. Define authorization scopes
+1. Define scopes and create auth

-• authAppPlugin — the app plugin you register on createApplication.
+• authAppPlugin: the app plugin you register on createApplication.

-// src/lib/auth.ts
+src/lib/auth.ts

 import { createAuth } from "@baeta/auth";